matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 OPAQUE is the more modern protocol, which has the added benefit of not sending the salt in plain text to the client, but rather uses an 'Oblivious Pseudo-Random Function' and can use elliptic curves.

+[SCRAM](https://www.isode.com/whitepapers/scram.html) serves a similar purpose and is used by (amongst others) XMPP.
+SRP seems superior here because it does not store enough information server-side to make a valid authentication against the server in case the database is somehow leaked without the server being otherwise compromised.

 *Bitwardens scheme can be mentioned here as well, since it does allow auth without the server learning the plaintext password, but it isn't a PAKE, but rather something along the lines of a hash